ice-wm/man/icewm.md

 `Alt+Shift+Esc`.
 Input focus is immediately changed to the next or previous window, which will be raised to make it fully visible.

+And finally, there is another way which is a hybrid of keyboard and mouse control.
+It involves the `QuickSwitch` popup explained before, after pressing `Alt+Tab` and while still holding `Alt` a left click on one of the list items causes the activation of the related window.

 ## WINDOW PLACEMENT

 A second important task of a window manager is to place new windows on